ACL Injury – Should you Go for Rehabilitation or Surgical Operation?

 Whether a person who has an ACL injury opts for surgery before rehabilitation or not, physiotherapy is crucial for recovery.

-Physiotherapists will provide treatment and rehabilitation that are specifically designed for each person’s unique condition, focusing on sport-specific exercise rehabilitation, deficits on range of motion, ways to strengthen the lower limb and improve neuromuscular agility, patient education, goal setting, and a progressive return to pain-free function and sport.
+Therapists often focus on sport-specific exercise rehabilitation, deficits on range of motion, ways to strengthen the lower limb and improve neuromuscular agility, patient education, goal setting, and a progressive return to pain-free function and sport.

 As each patient’s injury is unique, physiotherapists provide customized treatments and recovery periods will vary from one person to another.